lawicko/final-whistle-assistant/README.md

 The extension is split into functionalities which you can switch on or off on the options screen.
 Some of the functionalities are just small UI tweaks like button positioning or color customisations.
 Others are much bigger and require you to visit matches or scout players to work properly.
 By default, all functionalities are enabled.
 Read on to learn about each functionality and decide if you want to keep them all on or disable some of them.

 ## Academy Buttons
-The goal of this module is to move the **Hire** and **Fire** buttons apart to prevent accidental misclicks.
+The goal of this feature is to move the **Hire** and **Fire** buttons apart to prevent accidental misclicks.
 It was inspired by one of the posts from the [Requested Features List topic](https://www.finalwhistle.org/en/forum/topic/125/page/103)

 ![Academy Buttons](images/academy_buttons.jpg)